metashell/metashell/README.md

 fib<3> (TemplateInstantiation)
 ```

-Commands can be abbreviated if unambigouos.
+Commands can be abbreviated if unambiguous.
 For example you can use just `c`
 instead of `continue`:

 ```cpp